True Detective season 3: Filming

 In February 2018, filming began in Arkansas, with Jeremy Saulnier and Nic Pizzolatto splitting directing assignments.
-However, Saulnier exited the production early, after he had directed the first two episodes of the season, as it had become clear that filming would take longer than expected to complete.
-On March 30, 2018, in addition to reports on scheduling conflicts, Variety wrote in regard to Saulnier's departure: "Sources said the filming on location in Arkansas has been tough at times, and that Pizzolatto and Saulnier had differences of opinion on the episodes."
+However, when Saulnier exited the production after the first two episodes, it became clear that it would take longer than expected to complete the filming.
+On March 30, 2018, Variety wrote in regard to Saulnier's departure: "Sources said the filming on location in Arkansas has been tough at times, and that Pizzolatto and Saulnier had differences of opinion on the episodes."
 Saulnier was replaced by veteran director Daniel Sackheim, who would also divide directing assignments on the remaining six episodes with Pizzolatto.

 The season was filmed by Random Productions LLC at various locations throughout Northwest Arkansas, including Fayetteville, Bentonville, Lincoln, Rogers and Springdale.
 Filming took place mainly in Fayetteville, from Mount Sequoyah to homes, apartments and restaurants around the city.
 Filming on location also included the use of stunts and pyrotechnics in residential areas, namely car explosions, smoke and loud noises.
 In regard to production on the series taking place in Arkansas, the director of Arkansas Economic Development Commission had stated in December 2017, "This is the largest and most expensive production we've ever had in the state.
 With an estimated year from start to finish, we know that local businesses and vendors will enjoy a boon from the production."

 The season wrapped filming in Fayetteville in August 2018.
 Talking about their experience, executive producer Scott Stephens said, "Everything we've needed has been right at our fingertips, from period architecture to abandoned buildings that still evoke the 80s," while lead actor Mahershala Ali added that "[the landscape] is such a character in the story.
 It would have been such a shame if we had shot it any other place."
 Pizzolatto, who spent four years of his life in Fayetteville as a student at the University of Arkansas, found the area evocative and powerful, and revealed that it was important for him to shoot the season in Arkansas, as this was the place he had in mind when he was writing the episodes.